 What are the Worst Essential Oils for Pets?

-Never buy low-grade essential oils for your pets
+Never use poor-quality essential oils with your pets.

-You should always use high-quality, 100% pure essential oils to make sure you know exactly what ingredients you are putting into the air around you.
-Some low-quality oils contain harmful chemical ingredients and pesticides and/or go through processing that destroys the natural health and therapeutic benefits of pure essential oils.
+You should always use high-quality, 100% pure essential oils.
+Make sure you are utilizing quality ingredients you are putting into the air around you.
+Some low-quality oils contain harmful chemical ingredients such as pesticides or pollutants.
+Furthermore, inferior distillation and storage methods that can destroy the natural health and therapeutic benefits of pure essential oils.

-That’s why it’s important to dig a little deeper to find out if the company you’re buying from has a strict standard in place that ensures purity.
+That’s why it’s important to dig a little deeper to find out if the company you’re buying from has a strict standard in place that ensures quality.

 Dogs can be sensitive to certain smells, too.
 The following oils have been known to cause irritations and skin allergies when used around them: